jimmy-go/srest/README.md

 * Add support for status 503.
 * Change example database to sqlite.
 * Complete module stress and example stress.
-* You can make stress tests using the package srest/stress with only a Modeler interface (described below).
+* Make stress tests using the package srest/stress.

 ##### License